vspenubarthi/modified_a_star/README.md

 # modified_a_star

 Many people are aware of the A* algorithm, which is a path-finding algorithm that takes a heuristic approach to finding a path from *Point A* to *Point B*.
+If you are not familiar, here is an **amazing** [reference](http://theory.stanford.edu/~amitp/GameProgramming/) to learn all about it.

 ## Basic A* Overview
 As a basic overview, A* determines the best path to go from *Point A* to *Point B* through calculating the distance from the *start* and distance from the *destination*.